ericpriceco/ericpriceco.github.io/content/posts/2023-12-14-argo-rollouts.md

 ## Demo App

 Once it's installed to your K8s cluster, you should be able to reach the Argo Rollouts dashboard.
 You won't see anything yet until we deploy an app with the rollout CRD.
-For this demo, I'm going to use Argo's demo app since he has a nifty UI that shows the canary deployment steps in real time.
+For this demo, I'm going to use Argo's demo app since it has a nifty UI that shows the canary deployment steps in real time.

 The rollout CRD is replacing our deployment manifest and most of structure is the same under "template".
 There are few things I want to point out:
 - We're specifying two services that you will create in the next steps.
 - The rollbackWindow setting will tell it how many revisions that we can instantly rollback to.
 - The steps section can be more or less depending on your needs.
-This durations are short in this example for demo purposes.
+The durations are short here for demo purposes.
 - We're setting ALB as our traffic routing mechanism.
 This will modify our LB rule with 2 weights for our canary and stable (original) target groups.

 ### rollout.yaml